tasmi/tasmi.github.io/_pages/advising.md

 ## Student Theses

+6 | Adeola Obidiya (2022, MSc Thesis): Land-cover Classification and Time Series Analysis of Sentinel-1 and Sentinel-2 Images at Two Contrasting Sites (Northern Treeline vs. Taiga) with Integration of Additional Ground and Satellite Validation Data
 5 | Farid Atmani (2021, MSc Thesis): Canopy height estimation of the Namibian Savanna Forest with ICESat-2 and GEDI missions 4 | Toni Schmidt (2021, MSc Thesis): Theoretical Potential of Former, Present, and Hypothetical Optical Spaceborne Sensors for the Differentiation of Plastics Using Hyperspectral Analysis
 3 | Kittipon Wutthimetheekul (2021, MSc Thesis): Detection and analysis of flooding areas by using Sentinal-1 data in a part of the lower Chao-phraya river basin (Thailand)